antonfisher/antonfisher.github.io/_posts/2016-03-02-testing-extjs-with-mocha-js.md

 [Online demo](http://antonfisher.com/demo/mocha-extjs/)

-This small library was developed for testing ExtJs applications which simulates user actions.
+This small library `mocha-extjs` simulates user actions.
 Common test cases may be:
 - Click on buttons, fill fields in forms
 - Select and edit cells in grid